 Even though Paul remained the central figure of the movement, more and more apostles were added, having either been trained with Paul or having arrived from other journeys.
 We see not only Paul’s sphere expanded, but other apostles’ spheres as well.
 Local churches multiplied and appeared everywhere.
 As they continued developing, not without growing pains, true apostolic centres were formed that had a strong influence that reached beyond their own borders.
 Corinth and Ephesus are examples of this, or even Thessalonica that became a model to all the believers in the provinces of Macedonia and Achaia.
 (1 Thess.
 1:7)

 Today the times have changed, but the original pattern is still relevant.
-Having local churches become apostolic centres, linked together through 21st century apostles and their teams, presents the most potent framework for sustaining the end-time activation of the kingdom dynamics.
-Just as the seven mountains that influence society (Religion, family, media, government, economy, education, arts and entertainment) are not stand-alone hills, apostolic centres cannot afford the luxury of existing independently from one another.
+Having local churches linked together through 21st century apostles and their teams, presents the most potent framework for sustaining the end-time activation of the kingdom dynamics.
+Just as the seven mountains that influence society (Religion, family, media, government, economy, education, arts and entertainment) are not stand-alone hills, Apostolic Hub cannot afford the luxury of existing independently from one another.
 Having a global vision is one of the characteristic of apostles, and apostolic centres must carry that same DNA.